It's Not Just The Boys That Make a Noise…

 As you spend more time with your chickens, you'll become better at understanding their sounds.
 Here are some tips:

-Observe: Spend some time each day simply watching your chickens and listening to them.
+Observe: Spend some time each day simply watching your chickens and listening to them, you will get to know YOUR chickens, especially the noisy ones!!

 Note Changes: A change in vocalisation can indicate a change in mood, health, or social dynamics.
 Keep an ear out for anything unusual.

 Respond: Chickens get used to the sounds of their keepers, too!
-Talk to your chickens in a calm, reassuring tone to foster trust.
+Talk to your chickens in a calm, reassuring tone to foster trust, and they will chatter right back to you.

 In summary, chickens are more vocal than many people realise.
 They communicate about their environment, their feelings, and their needs through a variety of vocalisations.
 By learning to recognise these different sounds, you’ll develop a deeper, more enriched relationship with your feathered friends.